khaors/geocompr/main.md

 To overcome this issue for transport data analysis in the UK, the Travel to Work Areas (TTWAs) were created.
 TTWAs are contiguous zones defined roughly as areas in which 75% of the population both live and work.
-Because Bristol is a major employer attracting travel from surrounding towns, its TTWA is substantially larger than its administratively defined area, as illustrated in Figure \@ref(ttwa-bristol).
+Because Bristol is a major employer attracting travel from surrounding towns, its TTWA is substantially larger than its administratively defined area, as illustrated in Figure \@ref(fig:ttwa-bristol).